smaeyama/mzprojection/README.md

   split ensembles of the analyzed time-series data f(t)^i into correlated and uncorrelated parts with regard to the variable of interests u(t)^i.

+### Contents ###

+    fortran/ - Fortran source code.
+See README.txt in detail
+    python/ - Python source code.
+See README.txt in detail
+    sample_data/ - A sample of time-series data and its projected results
+    QUICK_START.txt - Simple explanation on how to run this source code

 ### How to use ###